ml4a/ml4a.github.io/_chapters/machine-learning.md

 ---
-layout: post
+layout: chapter
 title: "Machine learning"
-date: 2016-01-03
 ---

+supervised learning methods include among others, neural networks, which will be the primary category of methods which are included for now.
+They are neutral as to the interpretation

+At the broadest sense, supervised learning methods maps structured information to structured information.
+In so doing, it also forms a representation of the thing in itself.
+---

-You\'ve heard by now that machine learning refers to a broad set of techniques which allow computers to learn from data.
+You've heard by now that machine learning refers to a broad set of techniques which allow computers to learn from data.
 But learn what exactly, and how?
-Let\'s look at several concrete examples in which techniques from machine learning can be applied.
+Let's consider several concrete examples in which techniques from machine learning can be applied.

 **Example 1**: Suppose you are a climatologist who is trying to devise a computer program which can predict whether or not it will rain on a given day.
 Turns out this is hard!
-But we understand intuitively that rain has something to do with the temperature, atmospheric pressure, humidity, wind, cloud cover, location and time of year, and so on.
+But intuitively we understand that rain has something to do with the temperature, atmospheric pressure, humidity, wind, cloud cover, location and time of year, and so on.

 **Example 2**: Gmail, Yahoo, and other e-mail services provide tools to automatically filter out spam e-mails before they reach your inbox.
 Like in the rain example, we have a few intuitions about this task.
-E-mails containing phrases like \"make $$$ now\" or \"free weight loss pills\" are probably suspicious, and we can surely think up a few more.
-Of course the presence of one suspicious term does not guarantee it\'s spam, and so we can\'t take the naive approach of labeling spam for any e-mail containing any suspicious phrase.
+E-mails containing phrases like "make $$$ now" or "free weight loss pills" are probably suspicious, and we can surely think up a few more.
+Of course the presence of one suspicious term does not guarantee it's spam, and so we can\'t take the naive approach of labeling spam for any e-mail containing any suspicious phrase.

-One way to approach solving these problems is a \"rule-based\" or \"[expert](https://en.wikipedia.org/wiki/Expert_system)\" approach in which a series of rules are carefully designed and tested at runtime to determine the output.
-In the spam example, this could take the form of a [decision tree](___).
-Upon receiving an e-mail, check to see if it\'s from an unknown sender; if it is, check to see if the phrase \"lose weight now!\" appears, and if it does appear and there is a link to an unknown website, classify it as spam.
-Obviously our decision tree would be much larger and more complicated than this, but it would still be characterized by a sequence of if-then statements leading to a decision.
+The way a traditional programmer might go about solving these problems is to carefully design a series of rules or conditional statements which are tested at runtime to determine the result.
+In the spam example, this could take the form of a [decision tree](___): upon receiving an e-mail, check to see if it's from an unknown sender; if it is, check to see if the phrase "lose weight now!" appears, and if it does appear and there is a link to an unknown website, classify it as spam.
+Our decision tree would be much larger and more complicated than this, but it would still be characterized by a sequence of if-then statements leading to a decision.

-Such a strategy suffers from two major weaknesses.
+Such a strategy, commonly called a "rule-based" or "[expert system](https://en.wikipedia.org/wiki/Expert_system)," suffers from two major weaknesses.
 First, it requires a great deal of expert guidance and hand-engineering which may be time-consuming and costly.
 Furthermore, spam trigger words and global climate patterns change continuously, and we\'d have to reprogram them every so often for them to remain effective.
-Secondly, a rule-based approach does not _generalize_.
-Notice our spam decision tree won\'t help us predict the rain, or vice-versa, nor will they easily apply to other problems we haven\'t talked about.
+Secondly, a rule-based approach does not generalize.
+Notice our spam decision tree won't adapt to predicting the rain, or vice-versa, nor will they easily apply to other problems we haven't talked about.
 Expert systems like these are domain-specific, and if our task changes even slightly, our carefully crafted algorithm must be reconstructed from scratch.

 {:.section}
 Learning from past observations